-7. More troubling, 46% of iPhone owners who do use Siri, believe that Siri’s capabilities have been “oversold.”
+7. More troubling, 46% of iPhone owners who do use Siri believe that Siri’s capabilities have been “oversold.”
 As Siri is a primary selling feature for a flagship product from one of the most renowned technology companies in the world, this begs the question – can anyone really execute an interactive voice recognition-based bot in a useful and meaningful way?
 (Intelligent Voice)

 8. The Cosmopolitan Hotel in Las Vegas has adopted the use of an artificial intelligence concierge called “Rose” to assist their guests and provide a unique interactive experience.
-Since Rose’s introduction, the hotel has seen a 39% increase in on-site spending and 90% of guests who interacted with Rose reported that they would recommend her.
+Since Rose’s introduction, the hotel has seen a 39% increase in on-site spending, and 90% of guests who interacted with Rose reported that they would recommend her.
 (Social Media Week)

 9. Unsurprisingly, the companies who prioritize innovation seem to be better at adopting and taking advantage of new technologies.
 Narrative Science found that 61% of companies with a dedicated innovation strategy are using AI technologies to mine their data for thus-far unidentified business opportunities.
-This is in stark contrast to the 22% of businesses without an innovation strategy who are utilizing AI in the same fashion.
+This is in stark contrast to the 22% of businesses without an innovation strategy that are utilizing AI in the same fashion.

 Data mining is still limited to larger companies, but increasingly, tools are available to help even small companies assess their data and turn those assessments into actionable tactics.

-Who is Driving AI’s Growth?
+Who is driving AI’s growth?

-10. A Forrester Data Infographic reveals that business technology decision makers – or people making technology decisions who work in roles outside of IT – are big proponents of incorporating AI technology into their businesses.
+10. A Forrester Data Infographic reveals that business technology decision-makers – or people making technology decisions who work in roles outside of IT – are big proponents of incorporating AI technology into their businesses.
 Data has shown that:

 63% of business Technology Decisions Makers (tdms in a role outside of IT) are implementing, have implemented, or are expanding use of artificial intelligence.

-11. Traditional tech decision makers (who work in the IT field) are slower to embrace AI technology at 43%.
+11. Traditional tech decision-makers (who work in the IT field) are slower to embrace AI technology at 43%.

-Are We Ready for AI?
+Are we ready for AI?

 12. A startling statistic from Forrester points out that while more than 60% of executives believe that their business is not where it should be in terms of its digital transformation, 20% of CEOs will fail to act.
 Forrester predicts that this will lead those firms to fail or be acquired by other more tech-savvy businesses.
 (Forrester)